functionhaus/verify_recaptcha/README.md

 # VerifyRecaptcha

-VerifyRecaptcha consists of a single Plug module
+VerifyRecaptcha is a simple Plug module for verifying input from a Recaptcha instance and passing back a structured response.

 ## Installation